manzyun/Setsuna/src/setsuna/readme.rst

 .. note:: If "password" is empty then make random 4 digit password.

-2. Contribute this address your JSON on POST method.
+2. Contribute this address or api/post your JSON on POST method.
 3. 'Comming server response::

   {